From Projects to Products to Impact

 Evaluating Enrollment to Employment Pathways Training Investment

-The U.S. Department of Labor’s Employment and Training Administration has funded NASWA to support two Applied Data Analytics training classes for fall-winter 2023/2024.
-The classes focus on the cross-section of WIOA, Supplemental Nutrition Assistance Program (SNAP), and Temporary Assistance for Needy Families (TANF) programs and services linked to employment and wage outcomes.
-The Coleridge Initiative is delivering the classes in partnership with the state of Arkansas.
+The U.S. Department of Labor’s Employment and Training Administration funded NASWA to support two Applied Data Analytics training classes in 2023 and 2024.
+The classes focused on the cross-section of WIOA, Supplemental Nutrition Assistance Program (SNAP), and Temporary Assistance for Needy Families (TANF) programs and services linked to employment and wage outcomes.
+The Coleridge Initiative delivered the classes in partnership with the state of Arkansas.
 Class final presentations have yielded several promising data projects that could be further developed and scaled.
 For more information, email datacollabs@naswa.org.

 State agency leaders across the country are driving the emergence and sustainability of the MSDC.
-This work is being supported by NASWA, the State Higher Education Executive Officers Association (SHEEO), the Coleridge Initiative, and other partners and funders.
+This work is being supported by NASWA, the State Higher Education Executive Officers Association (SHEEO), the American Public Human Services Association (APHSA), the Coleridge Initiative and other partners and funders.
 This webpage is a joint partner effort, led by state agency leaders, to provide public information about the MSDC, including their activities and products.